Nitish-Kshatriya-P/Weather-Classification/README.md

 Weather classificaiton project leverages tensorflow and keras for differentiating the different weathers, above is an example as you can see.
-Refer the documentation in the report folder for complete details.
+Refer the documentation folder for complete details.